VU-Programming/OOFP-snake/README.md

 it hits something (excluding apples).
 Because the snake is growing longer and longer as the game progresses, it gets increasingly difficult to avoid collisions with the snake itself.
 The player can change the direction of the head of the snake by using the arrow keys.
-At step in the game, there is always an apple somewhere on the board.
+At each step in the game, there is always an apple somewhere on the board.
 If the snake eats an apple, the snake becomes one cell longer per step, for 3 steps.
-A new apple is placed on a random location, excluding all places covered by the snake.
+A new apple is placed in a random location, excluding all places covered by the snake.
 When the snake reaches an end of the game board, it re-emerges at the opposite end.